The Fruit Industry in Saskatchewan

 The types of fruit grown in Saskatchewan include cultivars selected from wild native species like saskatoon berry, and domesticated fruit like apples that have been bred to withstand our harsh climate.
 The cultivars are often propagated via tissue culture at tree nurseries and are priced according to the volume of sale (large volume purchases get a better price per plant than smaller orders).
 Native fruit crops include highbush cranberry, Missouri currant, low-bush blueberry, buffaloberry, pincherry, lingonberry, chokecherry, and Saskatoon berry.
 Domesticated species include apple, dwarf sour cherry, black currant, haskap (edible honeysuckle), raspberry, strawberry, hazelnut, plum, sea buckthorn, grapes and various other marginally hardy introductions.
 Many of the commercially important domesticated species were bred by the University of Saskatchewan Fruit Program.

-Dwarf sour cherries are a new type of sour cherry that was first released by the Fruit Breeding and Research Program in 1999.
+are a new type of sour cherry that was first released by the Fruit Breeding and Research Program in 1999.
 Acreage has expanded rapidly and now 17 per cent of Canada’s sour cherry orchards are in Saskatchewan.
 Like saskatoons and haskap, the fruit is packed with valuable nutrients.
-The recently released varieties are also high in sugar content and can be eaten fresh, frozen, or used to create fruit wines and other processed products.
+The recently released varieties are also high in sugar content and can be eaten fresh or frozen, or used to create fruit wines and other processed products.

-Apples are grown in many orchards across the province.
-Innovative new products like apple ciders, and apple cider vinegars have been developed.
+are grown in many orchards across the province.
+Innovative new products like apple ciders; and apple cider vinegars have been developed.
 Some locally grown apples have begun to be successfully offered through urban retail grocery outlets.
 Growers often graft the desired types of apples (scion wood) onto dwarfing rootstock so that more trees can be planted per acre, and yields can be maximized.
-Most commercial growers become Co-operators with the University of Saskatchewan’s Fruit Program in order to obtain access to the best apples.

 Industry Trends and Opportunities